storj/docs/app/(docs)/object-mount/linux/user-guides/activate/page.md

 ## Activation for Multiple Users

-Normally, activation means that access to Object Mount is limited to the one user who runs the `cuno creds activate` command.
+Normally, activation means that access to Object Mount is **limited to the one user** who runs the `cuno creds activate` command.

-However, if the user that runs `cuno creds activate` is `root`, then access can be optionally given to other users.
+However, if the user that runs `cuno creds activate` is `root`, then access can be optionally given to all users.